Rome, Museo Casa di Dante, C 23

 A Successful Best-seller in Manuscript and Printed Copies

-The Divine Comedy immediately received a receptive audience, as proven by the dissemination of more than 2000 manuscript copies prior to 1480, when the spread of printing technology radically changed the way of reading and laying out texts.
-Of those manuscripts, often provided with glosses, notes or extended commentaries, and sometimes with precious iconographic settings, around 800 are left today: the rest are lost, along with Dante's autographs.
+The Divine Comedy immediately received a receptive audience, as proven by the dissemination of more than 2000 manuscript copies prior to 1480, when the diffusion of printing technology radically changed people's relationships with texts.
+Of those manuscripts, often provided with glosses, notes or extended commentaries, and sometimes with precious iconographic settings, only about 800 survived: the rest are lost to time, along with Dante's autographs.

 Hand-written Notes and Decorations